Good news if you missed out on tickets to the recent tour...

 The release date for Flight Of The Conchords’ HBO special has been announced, following filming taking place at their London show earlier this month.

-The New Zealand comedy duo – featuring Jermaine Clement and Bret McKenzie – are currently in the midst of a run of live shows at Hammersmith Apollo.
+The New Zealand comedy duo – featuring Jermaine Clement and Bret McKenzie – performed a run of shows at Hammersmith Apollo in July.
 Prior to their residency in the capital, the band stopped off in Leeds, Liverpool, Birmingham and Manchester.
 The tour was initially scheduled to take place in March and April, but was postponed after McKenzie injured his hand falling down the stairs.

-During last night’s two-hour show, the duo announced that it was being filmed and will air as a one-hour special on the HBO network.
+During a two-hour show on July 2, the duo announced that it was being filmed and would air as a one-hour special on the HBO network.

-Earlier in the evening, the group referenced the tour’s cancellation.
+During the taped gig, the group referenced the tour’s previous cancellation.
 “Guns N’ Roses are normally 90 minutes late on stage, well we’re 90 days late,” Clement joked.
 “It’s pretty rock n roll.”

 The band were accompanied by a one-man New Zealand symphony orchestra, who played guitar and cello.
 Tracks from the TV show featured throughout the performance – with McKenzie dedicating ‘Bowie In Space’ to the “late great David Bowie”.
 ‘Inner City Life’, ‘Hurt Feelings’ and ‘Robots’ were also aired.

 Last month, Clement and McKenzie spoke about the possibility of a third season.
 “It’s not like we were tired of each other’s company,” McKenzie said, with Clement adding, “we were tired of working together.”